Farfetch/kafkaflow/website/docs/guides/middlewares/typed-handler-middleware.md

 When a message with a given type arrives, the middleware will call the appropriate message handler for that message type.

+### How Message Type is discovered

+The Message Type discovery may vary depending on the implementation.

+#### With Schema Registry
+When using a Schema Registry, the schema is read from it, and the first 5 bytes of the message represent the `SchemaId` registered on the Schema Registry.

+#### Without Schema Registry
+Using other serializers with no Schema Registry, the `DefaultTypeResolver` is used by default.
+The `DefaultTypeResolver` uses the header `Message-Type` to identify the message type based on the Type fully qualified name.

+It's also possible to write your own `TypeResolver` implementing the `IMessageTypeResolver` interface and using it in the `AddSerializer` method in the consumer/producer middleware.

 ## Configure Typed Handler